 Seana is the Investigations Supervisor and Director of the Investigative Internship Program.
 She received a B.A. in Criminal Justice and Public Policy from the University of Guelph in Ontario, Canada.
 Seana went on to spend seven years working as a Staff Investigator at the DC Public Defender Service, investigating serious felony cases on behalf of indigent clients.
 Seana has also worked as an investigator at private law firms in the Washington, DC area and spent two years as the Program Director at Free Minds Book Club & Writing Workshop, a nonprofit that works with juveniles charged in the adult justice system.

-Teruko Richardson is the Executive Assistant for the Criminal Defense & Prisoner Advocacy Clinic.
-She handles all administrative matters necessary to ensure an efficient work flow.
-Prior to joining our staff in March, 1982, Teruko worked with the Law Offices of Mitchell, Shorter & Gartrell.
+Edwin Rodas is the Office Manager for the Criminal Defense & Prisoner Advocacy Clinic.
+He handles all administrative matters necessary to ensure an efficient work flow.

 E. Barrett Prettyman Fellows